 Attract dragonflies with backyard ponds and plants around the water.
 Some dragonflies eat butterflies, so you may not want to put a garden designed to attract butterflies in an area with a sizable pond.

 With "assassin" in its name, this insect's priorities are a dead giveaway.
-The leafhopper assassin bug, Zelus renardii, is particularly useful around the garden and is sold by biological insect-control companies.
-This variety of assassin bug is 1/2 inch long, red and brown on top and green to yellow underneath.
+The leafhopper assassin bug, Zelus renardii, is particularly useful around the garden.
+This species of assassin bug is 1/2 inch long, red and brown on top and green to yellow underneath.
 These predatory insects inject a digestive enzyme into their prey, which allows them to eat insects larger than they are.

 Though they aren't very discriminatory, leafhopper assassin bugs eat leafhoppers, mites, aphids, boll weevils, thrips and mealybugs, among other pests.
 These and other types of assassin bugs sometimes eat other predatory insects, such as ladybugs, so it's best not to introduce both insects to your garden at the same time.